-A collaboration between Tate, National Trust, Imperial War Museums and the Decolonising Arts Institute at the University of the Arts London, this project explores how museums and heritage organisations can develop ethical, equitable and transparent readings of the objects they hold.
+A collaboration between Tate, National Trust, Imperial War Museums and the Decolonising Arts Institute at the University of the Arts London, this project explored how museums and heritage organisations can develop ethical, equitable and transparent readings of the objects they hold.

-The project’s original aims and objectives, which focused on redressing outdated language have broadened to encompass an interrogation of how long-standing problematic, often racist, hierarchies, structures, narratives and perspectives are produced and reinforced in catalogue entries, object descriptions and interpretive material.
+The project’s original aims and objectives, which focused on redressing outdated language broadened to encompass an interrogation of how long-standing problematic, often racist, hierarchies, structures, narratives and perspectives are produced and reinforced in catalogue entries, object descriptions and interpretive material.

 Presented throughout these pages is research commissioned by IWM to interrogate a sample of photographs from the archive covering recruitment of Indian servicemen during the Second World War.
-Contributors include Aashique Iqbal, Ghee Bowman, Diya Gupta, Ananda Rutherford, and Anjalie Dalal-Clayton.
+Contributors include Aashique Ahmed Iqbal, Ghee Bowman, Diya Gupta, Ananda Rutherford, and Anjalie Dalal-Clayton.

 About the photograph above

 The photograph used on this page is one of 20 for which new captions have been researched and written.